UCLA-AJL-Team9/AJL-Team9/README.md

 **Describe:**

 * Dataset: Dermatology images and metadata from the Kaggle competition (train.csv, test.csv)
 * Explored class distributions and imbalances
 * Planned data augmentation to expand representation
 * Identified potential fairness gaps due to uneven sample counts per condition
+   * There is a risk of model bias towards conditions with more images or conditions more commonly represented
+   * The same goes for uneven image distribution across skin tones - darker skin tones were underrepresented and may not be classified as accurately by the model

 **Potential visualizations to include:**